MicrosoftDocs/win32/desktop-src/SecCrypto/example-c-program-encrypting-a-file.md

 ---
-Description: 'The following example encrypts a data file.
-The example interactively requests the name of the file that contains plaintext to be encrypted and the name of a file where the encrypted data is to be written.' ms.assetid: 'a21dd25a-ac3c-483b-b270-6d86f10ae0a0'
+Description: The following example encrypts a data file.
+The example interactively requests the name of the file that contains plaintext to be encrypted and the name of a file where the encrypted data is to be written. ms.assetid: a21dd25a-ac3c-483b-b270-6d86f10ae0a0
-title: 'Example C Program: Encrypting a File'
+title: Example C Program Encrypting a File ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Example C Program: Encrypting a File